FernandoLab/2016_Anderson_et_al_JAM_Acclimation/README.md

   1. Press enter to view the license agreement
   2. Press enter to read the license and q to exit
   3. Accept the terms
-  4. Prompts you where to install miniconda.
-Simply type miniconda to create a directory within the current directory.
+  4. Prompts you where to install anaconda.
+Simply type anaconda to create a directory within the current directory.
 Should be:
-  [/Users/user/miniconda] >>> miniconda
+  [/Users/user/anaconda] >>> anaconda
-  5. No to prepend miniconda to your path.
+  5. No to prepend anaconda to your path.
 Choosing yes should not impact the installation though.
   6. Will be asked a few times if you wish to proceed with installing the packages...agree to it.
-  7. After installation, enter 'source miniconda/bin/activate rumenEnv' on the command line to activate the virtual enviornment with all dependencies.
+  7. After installation, enter 'source anaconda/bin/activate rumenEnv' on the command line to activate the virtual enviornment with all dependencies.

 To convert the R markdown to html (or any other format) use the [knitr package](http://yihui.name/knitr/) from within R using the command: **knit2html("rumen_adaptation.Rmd")**.
 To start a R session and run the workflow, use these commands from within the  direcotry you initiated installation:

-  1. source miniconda/bin/activate rumenEnv
+  1. source anaconda/bin/activate rumenEnv
   2. R
-  3. install.packages("knitr")
+  3. library("knitr")
   4. knit2html("rumen_adaptation.Rmd")